NYcleaner/muxuezi.github.io/posts/the-swift-programming-language-en.md

 ### Memberwise Initializers for Structure Types

 Structure types automatically receive a _memberwise initializer_ if they do not define any of their own custom initializers.
-This is true even if the structure’s stored properties do not have default values.
+Unlike a default initializer, the structure receives a memberwise initializer even if it has stored properties that do not have default values.

 The memberwise initializer is a shorthand way to initialize the member properties of new structure instances.
 Initial values for the properties of the new instance can be passed to the memberwise initializer by name.